mesosphere/dcos-commons/docs/pages/yaml-reference.md

 <!-- {% raw %} disable mustache templating in this file: retain templated examples as-is -->

 This reference document is a field-by-field listing of the YAML schema used for [Service Specifications](developer-guide.html#introduction-to-dcos-service-definitions).
-For an example of a YAML Service Spec, see the [svc.yml for hello-world](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/main/dist/svc.yml).
+For an example of a real-world YAML Service Spec, see the [svc.yml for hello-world](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/main/dist/svc.yml).
+For several smaller examples, see the [SDK Developer Guide](developer-guide.html).

 This documentation effectively reflects the Java object tree under [RawServiceSpec](api/?com/mesosphere/sdk/specification/yaml/RawServiceSpec.html), which is what's used as the schema to parse YAML Service Specifications.
 What follows is a field-by-field explanation of everything within that tree.
 For more information about service development in general, see the [SDK Developer Guide](developer-guide.html).